Preston Pavlis

 Preston Pavlis’ work on canvas and fabric represents his interest in the fusion of painting and textiles as a means to explore narrative, form, and colour.
 Focused on poetic association and metaphor, the resulting works in oil, embroidery, and collage are personal charts for time and memory.
 The works situate solitary figures on often non-descript grounds, their gazes shifting between the viewer and somewhere beyond their space.
 Whether their expressions are pensive, ebullient, or intentional– they possess a palpable interiority.
 Pavlis’ figures convey a subtle energy and a deep sense of presence that is enhanced by their imposing scale.

-Born in Loma Linda, California, 1999
+Born in Loma Linda, United States, 1999

-Lives and work in Halifax, Nova Scotia
+Lives and work in Halifax, Canada

 Press